Extreme Values of Black Hole to Stellar Mass Ratio for High-Redshift Galaxies: Acknowledgements

 \section{Acknowledgements}

+We thank the referee for their valuable suggestions.
 Cameron Heather is supported by the Warwick Mathematics Institute Centre for Doctoral Training, and gratefully acknowledges funding from the University of Warwick and the UK Engineering and Physical Sciences Research Council (grant number: EP/W524645/1).
 This work was supported by Naresuan University (NU), and National Science, Research and Innovation Fund (NSRF).
 Grant NO.R2569B119.